osmandapp/web/main/docs/user/plugins/trip-recording.md

 ![Start recording in iOS](@site/static/img/plugins/trip-recording/start_rec_ios_1.png)

 :::note
-- **Logging interval** is used to set the frequency of the requests sent to the GPS sensor to detect and post a new point onto the route of the track.
+- **Logging interval** is used to set the frequency of the requests sent to the GPS sensor to detect and place a new point on the track route.
-- **Remember my choice** - removes the Start dialog, recording starts without confirmation.
-Once toggled on, the Start dialog box will be disabled, and may appear again only after restarting the trip recording plugin.
+- If **Remember my choice** is toggled on, all following track recordings automatically start, without additional settings or the OK button.
+Before you record a new track, you need to restart the Trip recording plugin for the settings to start displaying again.
 :::

 </TabItem>